The day I saw God raise the dead!

 Immediately Kathleen and I began to pray for the baby.
 We prayed earnestly for about ten minutes then a nurse came out and announced that the clinic would be closing due to the serious condition of the baby and directed everyone to another clinic.

 Meanwhile an ambulance arrived...

 I looked down at my son and his nose-bleed had stopped.
 He was fine.
-Of course, we knew by now that we were not there for a nose-bleed, we were there because a baby needed prayer.
+Of course, we knew by now that we were not there at that precise time for a nose-bleed.
+We were there because a baby needed prayer.